spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 Palette updates your cluster according to cluster profile specifications.
 Once these changes are complete, select the **Workloads** tab.
 Then, select the **hello-universe** namespace.

-There are three replicas of the **hello-universe-deployment** available.
+Three replicas of the **hello-universe-deployment** are available.
 The changes in the cluster profile update are now reflected by your cluster.

 ![Image that shows the number of hello universe deployments](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_deployments-count-updated.png)